TongXinYuanTuanDui/WangLiLab.github.io/people.md

 <p style="line-height:1.2"><img src="https://WangLiLab.github.io/picture/zhouwei.png" align="right"><font size="3"><b>Wei Zhou,Research Assistant</b>:<br>
 She is a graduate of Applied Statistics， works in the Institute of natural language processing,helps the laboratory to establish the database of Pharmacopoeia.
-She is a cat slave and loves learning and living,good at math and programming.
+The Chinese Pharmacopoeia, Shennong Materia Medica Classic, Xinxiu Materia Medica, Compendium of Materia Medica, Compendium of Materia Medica and other modern and ancient books have been sorted out.She is a cat slave and loves learning and living,good at math and programming.